W-IT-Solutions/TSP-DNS-fix/README.md

 ## Tested on:
 `Linux raspberry 4.19.0-18-amd64 #1 SMP Debian 4.19.208-1 (2021-09-29) x86_64 GNU/Linux`

-## Commands to verify workings unbound
+## Commands to verify working unbound
 Notice the query time in the dig commands, if its an answer and has a response time of 0, it is served from cache (local unbound).
 When its in the 10 to 50ms range it got a reply from Redis cache and any higher will be the upstream server.
 So to properly test DNS resolving either clear the cache or, query a new domain that is not cached yet.
 Every interface that is up and has a proper LTE connection is able to do lookups on `INTERFACEIP:53`